Manufacturer catalog

-Leonardo Weapon Systems
+Leonardo

 Leonardo is Italy's major aerospace, defence, and security group, formerly Finmeccanica, whose cataloged systems span helicopters, trainer aircraft, multirole fighters, and defense electronics.

 Leonardo is Italy's major aerospace, defence, and security group, headquartered in Rome and active across helicopters, aircraft, aerostructures, electronics, cyber, and space.
-The archive page groups cataloged systems that appear under Leonardo and its predecessor brands, including legacy Finmeccanica-era aircraft lines.
+The catalog page groups cataloged systems that appear under Leonardo and its predecessor brands, including legacy Finmeccanica-era aircraft lines.

 The company was established in 1948 as Finmeccanica and later adopted the Leonardo name.
 That lineage matters for the catalog because older designations, joint-venture names, and current Leonardo pages often describe the same industrial family of aircraft and defense systems.